 Term life insurance is generally the best option if you only need coverage for a certain period of time.
-For example, if you are the primary earner in your family, you may want term life insurance for the duration of your working years.
-Or if you are a stay-at-home parent, you may want term life insurance until your children are out of the house.
-Term life insurance provides you with the flexibility to have coverage while you need it, but not to keep paying for it once you don’t.
+For example, you may be the primary wage earner in your family.
+In that case, you may want term life insurance for the duration of your working years.
+Or you may be a stay-at-home parent and may want term life insurance until your children are out of the house.
+Term life insurance provides you with the flexibility to have coverage while you need it, and not paying for it when you don’t.

 Term policies can also be the smartest option if you’re worried about passing on large debts to loved ones.
 If you have a 30-year mortgage and suddenly die, your insurance could relieve your partner from the burden of paying it off.
 Likewise, you may have outstanding student loans or credit card balances that you don’t want to leave behind.
 Life insurance benefits can help protect your loved ones from the stress of dealing with those debts.